 If you’re looking to save a little weight on your resort skis or maybe you need a 1 ski quiver, 50/50 resort and touring ski, we offer a 70 / 30 Glass Carbon blend that replaces approximately 20% of the fiberglass with carbon fiber when compared to a standard resort build.
 The weight savings are not tremendous, but they’re noticeable.

 Finally, because of the lightweight nature of carbon fiber, we will recommend the 100% Carbon Fiber composite for dedicated touring skis.
 It’s going to be lightest so uphill is more enjoyable, and softer, more consistent backcountry snow will have less impact on how the 100% Carbon composite skis.
+In this composite option, we also integrate Functionalized Graphene Oxide to produce a more damp, stable ski to help counteract the downhill performance loss typically seen in lightweight skis.
+You can read more about Functionalized Graphene Oxide in this blog.

 1.)
 Standard Resort Build: Poplar & Bamboo, 90 / 10 Glass Carbon